TEXAS POST WORLD WAR II

 State politics did not immediately verify Strake's optimism.
 Clements's first term in office was only a moderate success for Republicans.
 His relations with his own party were generally quite good, but his somewhat abrasive and outspoken manner may have alienated prospective voters.
 He ran as a political outsider, and his somewhat cool relationship with the Democrats led to the rejection of most of his agenda in the first legislative session.
 His promise to cut governmental expenses and reduce the number of state employees failed.
 In the second session the governor proposed more limited goals and succeeded in passing most of his anticrime package.
 His vigorous support for Reagan gave him national visibility, and that, combined with the state prosperity of the early eighties, encouraged supporters to expect the governor's reelection.
 But the 1982 gubernatorial campaign once again confounded political prognostications.
 The Democrats nominated Mark White for governor.
 He had worked in Briscoe's 1972 campaign, was appointed secretary of state, and upset Price Daniel, Jr., in the 1978 race for attorney general.
 Observers classified him as a conservative.
 Other Democratic nominees for public office represented the broad perspective of the party.
 Bentsen announced for reelection, as did Lieutenant Governor Bill Hobby.
 They campaigned vigorously for a ticket that included progressives Jim Hightower for commissioner of agriculture, Ann Richards for state treasurer, Jim Maddox for attorney general, and Gary Mauro for land commissioner.
 White won with 54 percent of the vote, and the Republicans failed to gain any down-ballot, statewide offices.
 White's victory was credited to high voter turnout in the Hispanic and black communities, support from rural areas, and disenchantment of schoolteachers with Clements's administration.

-White's victory amplified some of the changes that had occurred over the last forty years in the Democratic party.
+White's victory amplified some of the changes that occurred in the Democratic party during the postwar period.
 The fierce divisions between conservative and liberal factions had subsided since the Yarborough-Shivers shootouts and the volatile sixties.
 Democrats needed high turnouts in minority and low-income precincts to win statewide elections.
 This necessity, along with the desertion of conservative Democrats to the Republicans, had moderated the party's economic and social views.
 Success depended on turning out voters in a period of increasing political apathy to support a ticket that represented a broad political appeal and that had attractive statewide candidates.
 Governor White's administration soon encountered political difficulties.
 The economic troubles of the eighties caused a shortage of state revenues, while demands for improved education and higher teachers' salaries, a court-required expansion of the prison system, and a needed improvement of the highway system necessitated more money.
 In addition, the governor tied a teacher pay raise to an upgrading of public education.
 The legislature responded with the Education Reform Act of 1984, which included an appointed school board, competency tests for students and teachers, and the "no pass-no play" rule for extracurricular student activities.
 This controversial measure offended some teachers, students, and parents.
 Like all governors since Connally, White promised no new taxes.
 Yet to pay for the needed state services, the legislature raised revenues slightly in 1984.
 Two years later, as oil prices dropped, the governor called a special session that temporarily increased taxes, deferred revenue payments, transferred special money into the general-revenue fund, froze state employee raises, and cut expenditures.
 The bill was a compromise, marked by acrimonious debates, and clearly a stop-gap solution.
 Both White and Clements announced for governor in 1986.
 The tax and "no pass-no play" issues seemed to dominate the campaign, in which the bitter political rhetoric called back memories of the fifties.
 Clements beat White, who received 36,000 fewer votes than he had four years earlier.
 Analysts credited low turnouts in Hispanic and rural areas, the economic depression, and doubt about White's leadership abilities as the reasons for his defeat.
 Democrats once again won the down-ballot elections in the statewide races, however.

 Shortly after he assumed office, investigations linked Clements to a football scandal at Southern Methodist University, where as the head of the governing board he had authorized the paying of athletes.
 Temporary revenue measures forced the legislative session of 1987 to pass a new tax bill in violation of the governor's promise.
 The $5.7 billion tax increase was the largest approved by any state at any time ever.
 Clements's popularity plummeted in opinion polls as Texas geared up for the 1988 elections.
-Though Lloyd Bentsen was easily able to secure his reelection to the Senate, Republican George Bush captured Texas in the presidential election; the Republicans also finally demonstrated their ability to win seats at the local level, where they increased from 494 district and county level offices in 1986 to 616 in 1988.
+Though Lloyd Bentsen was easily able to secure his reelection to the Senate, Republican George H.W.
+Bush captured Texas in the presidential election; the Republicans also finally demonstrated their ability to win seats at the local level, where they increased from 494 district and county level offices in 1986 to 616 in 1988.

 In 1990 Governor Clements announced he would not seek a third term, and the Republicans put forward West Texas newcomer Clayton Williams.
-Ann Richards defeated Mark White and Jim Mattox in the Democratic primary, and narrowly squeaked to victory in the governor's race.
+Ann Richards defeated Mark White and Jim Mattox in the Democratic primary and narrowly squeaked to victory in the governor's race.
 Williams's "Good Old Boy" campaign, initially attractive to conservative Republican voters, suffered from a series of unguarded crude remarks that alienated many Republican women and independent voters.
-Phil Gramm easily defeated Hugh Parmer for reelection to his Senate seat.
+Meanwhile, Phil Gramm easily defeated Hugh Parmer for reelection to his Senate seat.
 William P. Hobby, Jr., chose not to run for lieutenant governor again in 1990, thus ending his sixteen years in that office, the record to date.
 He was succeeded by Democrat Bob Bullock.
-Texan Ross Perot's third-party candidacy in the 1992 presidential election helped split Democratic support in Texas; George Bush carried the state, though Democrat William J. Clinton won the national election.
+Two years later, Texan Ross Perot's third-party candidacy in the 1992 presidential election helped split Democratic support in Texas; the incumbent President George H.W.
+Bush carried Texas, though Democrat William J. Clinton won the national election.
+National Republicans blamed Perot’s third-party candidacy for Bush’s loss, though subsequent analysis suggested that Perot won a relatively even percentage of votes among Republicans and Democrats, along with a sizable number of otherwise disaffected voters who might otherwise have avoided participating at all.
 When Lloyd Bentsen was chosen as secretary of the treasury by Clinton, Kay Bailey Hutchison won the special election in 1993 to take his Senate seat.
 In 1994 Texas voters handed the Democratic party a significant defeat and continued the trend to parity between the parties.
 Hutchison defeated Richard Fisher in 1994 to win a full term.
 Republican George W. Bush defeated incumbent governor Ann Richards by a substantial majority, winning more than 53 percent of the vote.
 As a result, Texas had two Republican senators, Gramm and Hutchison, and a Republican governor for the first time since Reconstruction.
 The Republicans also retained the office of agricultural commissioner, gained all three seats on the Railroad Commission, gained a Republican majority on the State Supreme Court, and picked up two congressional seats.
 The Democrats still retained control of the state legislature after the election of 1994, with seventeen Senate seats to the Republicans' fourteen, and eighty-eight seats in the House of Representatives to the Republicans' sixty-two.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Robert A. Calvert, "TEXAS SINCE WORLD WAR II," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/npt02), accessed June 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Robert A. Calvert, rev. by Sean P. Cunningham, "TEXAS POST WORLD WAR II," accessed August 05, 2020, http://www.tshaonline.org/handbook/online/articles/npt02.